High-Performance DBMSs with io_uring: When and How to use it: Efficient Network I/O with

 \subsection{Detailed Analysis of \iouring{}}

 In this section, we focus on important aspects of \iouring{} for tuning network interfaces of database systems, which we could not cover before through targeted microbenchmarks.

-\paragraph{Impact of network-stack configuration.} To quantify the effect of suboptimal network settings on \iouring{} performance, we conduct a microbenchmark using the shuffle workload.
-The experiment transfers 100~GiB bidirectionally between two machines, each running eight worker threads, and measures end-to-end throughput over time.
-In the default configuration, we disable Nagle's algorithm (\ttsafe{TCP_NODELAY}) and pin NIC queues to CPU cores.
-Despite these settings, persistent flow imbalance occurs, with one peer dominating the bandwidth and starving the other (\Cref{fig:shuffle_fairness}), resulting in a total runtime of 6.3~s.
-Such behavior masks potential \iouring{} gains at the system level.
-For the shuffle evaluation above we therefore used a tuned network stack.
-Specifically, using fairer queue discipline (qdisc) and configuring socket buffers for 400~Gbit/s according to \cite{azurenetguidelines} balance bandwidth utilization.
-As shown in \Cref{fig:shuffle_fairness}, the total runtime is reduced by over 25\%, from 6.3s to 4.6s.

-\paragraph{Reducing latency with \iouring{}.} Network latency is crucial for distributed latency-sensitive database protocols, such as transaction coordination or replication, where microsecond-level delays accumulate at scale.
+\paragraph{Reducing latency with \iouring{}.} Network latency is crucial for latency-sensitive protocols, such as transaction coordination or replication, where microsecond-level delays accumulate at scale.
 We measure one-way and round-trip latencies for TCP and UDP using 8-byte messages to capture the minimum cost of message delivery.
 Both modes - deferred taskrun (DeferTR) and SQPoll - are evaluated, along with optimizations such as registered file descriptors, registered buffers, and NAPI (the networking counterpart of IOPoll).
 As shown in \Cref{fig:netlatency}, SQPoll achieves lower latency than DeferTR, but the advantage disappears once NAPI is enabled.
-DeferTR with NAPI yields the best overall latency, outperforming SQPoll, while registered buffers have a negligible impact for small messages and increase latency slightly.
+Without NAPI, \texttt{SQPoll} mainly helps by removing submission syscalls.
+With NAPI, the remaining handoff cost of \texttt{SQPoll} can dominate for very small messages.
+DeferTR with NAPI yields the best latency, outperforming SQPoll, while registered buffers have a negligible impact for small messages and increase latency slightly.
 When the NIC queue is pinned to a remote chiplet, cross-chiplet interrupt handling increases latency by 14~\% for UDP and 21~\% for TCP.
 With NAPI enabled, however, remote queues cause only a negligible increase of less than 1~\%.
 For reference, a DPDK-based implementation reaches 7~µs, providing a lower bound for userspace networking.

 \paragraph{Send path optimizations.} As shown in \Cref{fig:netlatency}, registered buffers have little effect for very small messages, in contrast to their positive impact in the storage setting (\Cref{sec:storage_reg_buffers}).
 To better understand which optimizations are most effective for different database workloads, we vary the transfer size and report the effective cycle cost per transmitted byte. \Cref{fig:zerocopythreshold} (left) shows a clear threshold around 1~KiB: below this size, zero-copy send performs worse than plain \iouring{} due to buffer-management overheads, whereas for larger messages registered buffers amortize this cost and consistently reduce per-byte CPU time.
 Registering rings and file descriptors yields only marginal improvements but introduces no observable drawbacks.
 Overall, zero-copy with registered buffers is the most efficient configuration for large messages, achieving up to 3.5$\times$ fewer cycles per transmitted byte than default \iouring{}.